sscdelft/sscdelft.github.io/index.md

 The SIAM Student Chapter Delft has been founded in 2014 by PhD students of the [Numerical Analysis section at TU Delft][NA-EWI-TUD].
-Our Student Chapter is the first [division of SIAM][SIAM Student Chapters] in The Netherlands, and it is meant to bring together MSc and PhD students, postdocs and professors from all mathematically-oriented departments.
-The Chapter organizes seminars, lectures (both on research and on software tools), company visits and social events.
+Our Student Chapter is the first [division of SIAM][SIAM Student Chapters] in The Netherlands, and it is meant to connect MSc and PhD students, postdocs and professors from all mathematically-oriented departments.
+The Chapter organises seminars, lectures (both on research and on software tools), company visits and social events.